Mustkeem324/Django-Login-and-Signup-System/README.md

 # Django Login and Signup System

 ## Introduction
-This is a simple Django project implementing a user login and signup system.
+Django project implementing a user login and signup system.
 It allows users to create accounts, login, and logout.
 The project is built using Django, a high-level Python web framework, providing a clean and pragmatic design.

 ## Requirements
 - Python (>=3.6)